nicoarbio/VueJS-simpleCRUD/README.md

-# Clinical System - Vue.JS + Queasar
+# Clinical System - Vue.JS + Quasar

 Hi!
 This is the spanish version of the project.